 – What if the business does not have enough money to pay their employees? – Businesses should continue to pay their employees on their normal pay dates.
 Businesses in need of short term cash flow support may be eligible for a Coronavirus Business Interruption Loan.

-– How can I claim these payments back from HMRC? – On 20th April 2020 HMRC launched an ‘Online Portal’ to process CJRS claims.which will be used to process claims for furloughed pay which they expect to launch by the end of April 2020.
+– How can I claim these payments back from HMRC? – On 20th April 2020 HMRC launched an ‘Online Portal’ to process CJRS claims.which will be used to process claims for furloughed pay.
 Please see our Coronavirus Job Retention Scheme – Online Claims page for more details.

 What if I made someone redundant and now wish to furlough them?